unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/uns-architecture-overview.md

 ---
 title: UNS Architecture Overview
-description: This section provides a high-level overview of UNS — Unstoppable Name Service.
-Readers should have a basic understanding of Ethereum smart contracts and the ERC-721 token standard.
+description: This page provides an overview of the Unstoppable Name Service.
+It assumes basic knowledge of Ethereum smart contracts and the ERC-721 NFT standard.
 ---

 # UNS Architecture Overview